dataloop-ai/dtlpy-documentation/tutorials/data_management/manage_datasets/chapter.md

 ```python
 dataset.items.make_dir(directory="/directory/name")
 ```
-## Hard-copy a Folder to Another Dataset
+## Deep Copy a Folder to Another Dataset

 You can create a clone of a folder into a new dataset, but if you want to actually move between datasets a folder with
 files that are stored in the Dataloop system, you’ll need to download the files and upload again to the destination dataset.